fyrk/world2minetest/README.md

 How to use
 ==========
-Generating a Minetest world currently consists of the following 4 steps.
-Either step 1, step 2, or step3 is required.
+Generating a Minetest world consists of the following 4 steps.
+At least one of steps 1-3 is required.

  1. Generate a heightmap.
  2. Use OpenStreetMap data to add details.